Body

 Why Are Trails and Bike Lanes Important?

 A healthy and resilient population needs transportation options for commuting, leisure, and recreation purposes.
-More mobility options contributes to a healthier population and economy by allowing people to circumvent traffic congestion and have self-determination in how they navigate their city.
+Having more mobility options contributes to a healthier population and economy by allowing people to circumvent traffic congestion and have self-determination in how they navigate their city.
 Building on prior sustainable transportation efforts, Resilient Houston has set a goal of having 500 miles of high-comfort (low-stress) bike facilities throughout the city.
-In 2021, the City and its partners were able to realize 92 miles of high-comfort bikeways, bringing the total to 436 miles with four more years left to reach the goal.
+In 2022, the City and its partners were able to realize 20 miles of high-comfort bikeways, bringing the total to 406 miles with three more years left to reach the goal.
+Looking towards the future, the City is planning 155 miles of bikeways to be built in 2023.

 High-Comfort Bike Lanes in Houston